Licensed Insolvency Practitioners with over 25 years of experience

 Antony Batty & co

-• Unpaid wages, overtime and commission
+• Unpaid wages, overtime and commission.

 These statutory payments are claimed through the Redundancy Payments Service and are paid from the National Insurance Fund.

-What about Company Directors?
+What about Redundancy Pay for Company Directors?

 It is our job to save businesses – and jobs